joemasilotti/turbolinks/README.md

 During Turbolinks navigation, the browser will not display its native progress indicator.
 Turbolinks installs a CSS-based progress bar to provide feedback while issuing a request.

+The progress bar is enabled by default.
+It appears automatically for any page that takes longer than 500ms to load.

-The Turbolinks progress bar is a `<div>` element with the class name `turbolinks-progress-bar`.
+The progress bar is a `<div>` element with the class name `turbolinks-progress-bar`.
 Its default styles appear first in the document and can be overridden by rules that come later.

-For example, the following CSS results in a thick green progress bar:
+For example, the following CSS will result in a thick green progress bar:

 ```css
 .turbolinks-progress-bar {